CHAPTER 4. LEARNING HOW TO TEACH

 CODA: SHIRZAD ALIPOUR

-In the 20-plus years that have passwd since the Teaching Company first released my 24 lectures on Ulysses and then 24 more on Great Authors from Jane Austen to Albert Camus and Samuel Beckett, I have received many generous words of praise and thanks via email.
+In the 20-plus years that have passed since the Teaching Company first released my 24 lectures on Ulysses and then 24 more on Great Authors from Jane Austen to Albert Camus and Samuel Beckett, I have received many generous words of praise and thanks via email.
 But one of those emails stands out from all the others because it launched a years' long correspondence that has continued to this very day.

 On October 22, 2018, I got an email from a 29-year-old Iranian Kurd named Shirzad Alipour, who had been teaching English for the previous five years at the Kalaam Language Institute in West Azerbaijan Province near the Iraq border, where he is still teaching English now (as well as supervising other teachers of it) along with his good friend Hiwa Zaheri--"a golden boy," Shirzad now writes me- "who HOPES TO BE MENTIONED in your memoir."
 (Done, Shirzad!)